watermelonisred/tp/docs/UserGuide.md

 ## Glossary
 * **NETS id**: A unique identifier assigned to each student by the National University of Singapore (NUS) during matriculation.
 It is used for logging into various NUS systems.
-* **NUS email**: The official email NUSNETID assigned to each student by NUS, typically in the format `<NETS id>@u.nus.edu`.
+* **NUS email**: The official email address assigned to each student by NUS, typically in the format `<NETS id>@u.nus.edu`.
 * **CLI**: Command Line Interface.
 A text-based interface used to interact with software applications by typing commands.